Disclaimer and product boundaries

 The short version

-TariffsChart is a planning and recordkeeping tool.
-It helps you structure tariff and landed-cost assumptions before you file, buy inventory, quote customers, or ask a broker for review.
-It does not provide legal, tax, customs, brokerage, valuation, classification, freight-forwarding, financial, or government services.
+TariffsChart is a planning and research site.
+It helps you organize tariff-rate sources, landed-cost assumptions, country-rate comparisons, and policy-change context before you file, buy inventory, quote customers, or ask a professional for review.

-You should not treat any TariffsChart result as a final duty calculation, customs ruling, broker instruction, tax opinion, legal opinion, product admissibility decision, or guaranteed landed cost.
+You should not treat any TariffsChart result as a final duty calculation, customs ruling, broker instruction, tax opinion, legal opinion, product-admissibility decision, or guaranteed landed cost.

 What TariffsChart can do